 Memory fades quickly, so jot down everything you can remember right away.
 Include the time, location, what the officers said or did, any witnesses present, and whether any searches were conducted.
 These small details often become key evidence in proving your rights were violated or the arrest was mishandled.

-When you choose a Combs Waterkotte St. Charles, MO criminal defense attorney, you’re not just hiring the ideal criminal defense attorney in St. Charles, MO and beyond – you are protecting your rights, your freedom, and your future.
-Along with knowledgeable criminal defense lawyers, our team is available 24/7 and offers experience and expertise in the following areas for residents in St. Charles and beyond:
+If you choose a Combs Waterkotte criminal defense attorney in or around St. Charles, MO, you aren’t just hiring a leading criminal defense attorney in St. Charles, MO and throughout Missouri – you are safeguarding your rights, your freedom, and your future.
+Along with trustworthy criminal defense attorneys, our legal team is available 24/7 and provides experience and expertise in the following areas for St. Charles, MO residents:

 A Comprehensive St. Charles, MO Criminal Defense Firm